UnitedHealthcare Medicare Advantage Review (2026): Cost, Pros & Cons

 • HMO-POS (HMO with Point-of-Service): This plan works like a standard HMO but allows you to see out-of-network providers for some services at a higher cost.
 You still need a primary care physician and referrals for in-network specialist care.

 • PPO (Preferred Provider Organization): You can see any doctor or specialist without a referral, both in-network and out-of-network.
-Out-of-network care costs more, but you have more flexibility than with an HMO.
+Out-of-network care costs more.
+You aren't locked into a network the way HMO members are.

 mglogo icon